 The Six Nations is Britain’s highest-profile rugby tournament, so it should come as no surprise that it’ll be broadcast in more than 20 countries worldwide.
 Take a look below to find official sources wherever you live:

-The services mentioned above are only accessible in the US.
+The service mentioned above are only accessible in the US.
 If you’d like to access them abroad, you’ll have to connect to one of your VPN’s American servers first.